Here’s his take on why these awards are vital in helping steer the aspiration of greater diversity in Tech.

 If you can’t see it you won’t believe you can be it

-3rd October 2019 at I-CENTRUM Innovation Birmingham The WEST MIDLANDS WOMEN IN TECH AWARDS: Celebrate the outstanding contribution made by women in the tech sector.
+3rd October 2019 at I-CENTRUM Innovation Birmingham The MIDLANDS WOMEN IN TECH AWARDS: Celebrate the outstanding contribution made by women in the tech sector.

 With Information technology identified as the most in-demand skills set this year across multiple industries*, the time has never been better for women to get into technology.
 However, according to a study by PwC in 2017, women are 5 times less likely than men to have technology as their first career choice.
 Currently only 17% of those working in technology in the UK are female.
 And the future is not looking any brighter, with only 7% of students taking computer science A-level courses being female.